mariofp77/mariofernandezpendas.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am interested in the development of sampling techniques applied to the field of molecular simulation.
-I have worked with Hybrid Monte Carlo methods and numerical integrators applied to simulations in different statistical ensembles.
-Currently, I am interested in the combination of machine learning techniques with free energy calculation methods.
+I am mainly interested in the development of enhanced sampling techniques and numerical methods applied to the field of molecular simulation.
+I have worked with several techniques that range from Hybrid Monte Carlo methods and numerical integrators to Markov State Models or free energy calculations.
+I contribute both in the theoretical formulation of the methods and the practical implementation in different software packages aiming at running at high performance computers.
+Currently, I am working on the development of machine learning force fields.